jpcornil-git/ayab-esp32/README.md

     - Import this project within vscode
     - **Important**: Set target to `esp32s3` (extension doesn't take CONFIG_IDF_TARGET from sdkconfig.defaults into account to setup target)
     - Build project

+## Serial monitor (system logs)
+Connect the UnoR4 USB interface to your computer and start a serial console (minicom, putty, ...) or a webserial application with a baud rate set to 115200 for the corresponding port.

 ## Flash Update
 ### Install ayab-esp32